ActiveThis profile is actively maintained

 OPAIN has received financing from a range of Equator Principles Financial Institutions (EPFIs) and national and international development banks:

-- In December 2016, Financiera de Desarrollo Nacional (FDN), a Colombian infrastructure-focused development finance institution, began disbursing debt finance to OPAIN that is expected to total 190 billion pesos (approximately USD 65 million), to fund further terminal expansion works.
+- In December 2016, Financiera de Desarrollo Nacional (FDN), a Colombian infrastructure-focused development finance institution, began disbursing debt finance to OPAIN that was expected to total 190 billion pesos (approximately USD 66 million), to fund further terminal expansion works.
 Major shareholders in FDN include the World Bank Group’s International Finance Corporation (IFC), the Sumitomo Mitsui Banking Corporation and the CAF.
 Communities were recently advised that OPAIN repaid this loan in December 2017 - only one year after it was signed - following communications from community members raising concerns about the impacts of the expansion project.

 Codad also received international finance for its activities, including from the Ashmore Group (UK) and the IFC.
 In 2014, Ashmore Colombia Fund I, a private equity fund, took an 85% shareholding in Codad.
-This fund is managed by Ashmore Colombia, part of the Ashmore Group (UK).
+This fund is managed by Ashmore Colombia, part of the Ashmore Group.
 The IFC has an equity investment in Ashmore Colombia Fund I. Communities have been advised that Ashmore divested from Codad in 2017.